vikchupak/AWS/services/elb/elb.md

   - https://aws.amazon.com/elasticloadbalancing/getting-started/?nc=sn&loc=4
   - **Require `8+` free IPs per subnet, and `/27` subnet to allow scaling**
   - ALB.
 Client-LB connection & LB-target instance connection are separate, not the same
-    - LB-target instance connection is NOT HTTPS encripted.
+    - ALB-target instance connection is NOT HTTPS encripted.
 So client-instance encription is broken
     - If we need unbroken clien-instance encription, then only NLB must be used

 List LBs